 Health care planning demands knowledge of the burden of disease within a population.
 For cost reasons, classical epidemiological studies are not able to be carried out to the required extent.
-Therefore methods must be developed that enable conclusions to be drawn from routinely collected health data about the epidemiological situation.
-Owing to the lack of standardised diagnostic coding in the outpatient sector in Austria this can only be achieved by indirect means.
+Therefore, methods must be developed that enable conclusions to be drawn from routinely collected health data about the epidemiological situation.
+Owing to the lack of standardized diagnostic coding in the outpatient sector in Austria this can only be achieved by indirect means.

-In the DEXHELPP project "Comparison of Methods in Epidemiology from Routine Data" a comparison between diabetes prevalences*, estimated by the following three methods, was conducted using different data sources for the years 2006 and 2007:
+In the DEXHELPP project "Comparison of Methods in Epidemiology from Routine Data" a comparison between diabetes prevalences*, estimated by the following three methods, was conducted using different data sources for the years 2006 and 2007.